JGL/CCIDiploma-SpringSummer2022/README.md

 - Contact me via the [UAL CCI Slack](https://ual-cci.slack.com).
 - Weekly remote teaching: Tuesdays 0930-1300.
 - Weekly in person workshops with [Kenneth Lim](https://github.com/limzykenneth): Fridays 0930-1300, 4th floor, CCI building, Camberwell.
+- STOP PRESS!
+For the remainer of Block 2, the Weekly in person workshops will be with [Filippo Romeo](https://www.instagram.com/1.10011110001101111/): Fridays 0930-1300, 4th floor, CCI building, Camberwell.
 - _**You are expected to undertake independent study of about 25 hours per week - spread across all the courses you are taking in the Diploma.**_
 - Tutorials take place every Monday.
 These tutorials are for you to discuss anything you'd like - from the how the course is going, to your own practice, to work placements or anything else.
 My aim is to have at least two tutorials with every student on the diploma every term.
   - Remote Tutorial session 1: Mondays 1030-1300.